h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 While {{RFC7301}} does not discuss the possibility of the server sending a TLS alert of "no_application_protocol" (120) when the client does not use ALPN, we believe that this behavior is useful.
 As such, servers MAY send a a TLS alert of "no_application_protocol" (120) when the client does not use ALPN.

 However, some TLS implementations may not permit an application to send a TLS alert of its choice, at a time of its choice.
-This limitation means that it is not always be possible for an application to send the TLS alert as discussed in the previous section.
+This limitation means that it is not always possible for an application to send the TLS alert as discussed in the previous section.
 The impact is that an implementation may attempt to connect, and then see that the connection fails, but not be able to determine why that failure has occurred.
-Implementors and administrators should be aware that unexplained connection failures may be due to ALPN negotiation issues.
+Implementers and administrators should be aware that unexplained connection failures may be due to ALPN negotiation issues.

 The server MAY send this alert during the ClientHello, if it requires ALPN but does not receive it.
 That is, there may not always be a need to wait for the TLS connection to be fully established before realizing that no common ALPN protocol can be negotiated.